Riaz Haider: Career

 Haider spent much of his career in the Washington, D.C. area and taught at University of Maryland Medical Center, Providence Hospital (Washington, D.C.), and George Washington University School of Medicine & Health Sciences.

-He was Chief of Cardiology at the Providence Hospital (Washington, D.C.) from 1974 - 1993, and as President of Washington Cardiology Associates, P.C. from 1974 - 2008.
+He was chief of cardiology at the Providence Hospital (Washington, D.C.) from 1974 to 1993, and president of Washington Cardiology Associates, P.C. from 1974 to 2008.
 Over the span of nearly 5 decades, he held appointments at the London Chest Hospital, Fatima Jinnah Medical University, University of Maryland, University of Birmingham, and Hammersmith Hospital in London.

 At Hammersmith Hospital he directed the adult cardiac catheterization laboratories.
 The role included training cardiology fellows and researching diverse areas of heart disease.
 At GWU Hospital, with Joseph Lindsay, Haider introduced Swan-Ganz cardiac catheterization in evaluation of cardiac function after acute myocardial infarction.
-At Providence Hospital he initiated new cardiovascular laboratories, which led to improved patient care.
+At Providence Hospital he initiated new cardiovascular laboratories.

-Haider was Director Emeritus and a board member of the International Student House of Washington, D.C., which provides residential experience to a highly diverse community of American and international graduate students, interns, and visiting scholars.
+Haider was director emeritus and a board member of the International Student House of Washington, D.C., which provides residential experience to a group of American and international graduate students, interns, and visiting scholars.

 He published articles in The American Journal of Cardiology, the British Heart Journal, and Proceedings of the Society for Experimental Biology and Medicine.
 He released his first book, A Triumphant Voyage, Great Achievements in Cardiology in April 2020.

 Death

-Haider died in Washington D.C. on 8 June 2023, at the age of 88.
+Haider died in Washington, D.C., on 8 June 2023, at the age of 88.